Vherus/mxtoolbox-php-api/CONTRIBUTING.md

 - **One pull request per feature** - If you want to do more than one thing, send multiple pull requests.

 - **Send coherent history** - Make sure each individual commit in your pull request is meaningful.

+- **I'm very particular** - Make sure your code is clean, documented, spaced appropriately and follows existing conventions.

+- **This package is for PHP 7** - Unless absolutely necessary, ensure you have included all strict typing and return type hinting.